Link Google Analytics and AdWords

 - In the “Link configuration” section, select the Analytics views in which you want the AdWords data to be available.

 - If you've already enabled auto-tagging in your AdWords account, skip to the next step.
 The account linking process will enable auto-tagging for you.
-Click Advanced settings only if you need to tag your AdWords links manually.
+Click Advanced settings only if you need to manually tag your AdWords links.

 - If you’ve already opted to share your data with other Google products, skip to the next step.